btsimonh/chromosome-browser/README.md

 * right click to highlight all segments which overlap with that DNA kit.
 * right click to un-highlight all segments which overlap with that DNA kit.
 * Choose to hide segments not highlighted.
+* drop a myHeritage matches list(s), allowing right-click to Review match or View tree.

 Basically, you can now choose what kits you want to see easily, and interactively. e.g. I have a distant cousin who shares my great grandfather.
 Now I can choose to highlight segements whoich are common with them, and then choose to exclude segments which are common to my great grandfather's wife.

+Also identifies segments which have a common start point or end point.
+These segments may indicate a common ancestor *above* a known common ancestor if the segment start/end is within a segment from a known match.

+These 'interesting matches' may be downloaded from a right click.

 ### CSV data formats